ARCHER2-HPC/archer2-docs/user-guide/debug.rst

 Setting up for gdb4hpc
 ~~~~~~~~~~~~~~~~~~~~~~

-For your executable to be compatible with gdb4hpc, you will need to compile your code with the debugging flag ``-g``:
+For your executable to be compatible with gdb4hpc, it will need to be coded with MPI.
+You will also need to compile your code with the debugging flag ``-g``:

 ::

-    cc -g mu_program.c -o my_executable
+    cc -g my_program.c -o my_exe

 To use the gdb4hpc tool, you need to request an allocation interactive session: